Shelmith-Kariuki/SKariuki/content/home/posts.md

   # gradient_end = "SkyBlue"

   # Background image.
-  # image = "code_background.jpg"  # Name of image in `static/img/`.
+  # image = "background.jpg"  # Name of image in `static/img/`.
-  # image_darken = 0.01  # Darken the image?
+  # image_darken = 0.6  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
   # text_color_light = true

-[design.spacing]
-  # Customize the section spacing.
-Order is top, right, bottom, left.
-  padding = ["0px", "0", "10px", "0"]

 [advanced]
  # Custom CSS.